 Pharmaceutical companies have been operating in the cloud for over a decade.
 For clinical trials, EDC (Electronic Data Capture) was the first of the eClinical systems to move into the cloud.
 Cloud-based CTMS (Clinical Trial Management Systems) have had a slower cloud adoption, but in the last several years, pharmaceutical companies have been pushing for cloud-based CTMS.
 Whether a company is “Big pharma” or a biotech, the lower costs, lower maintenance, and increased reliability of a cloud CTMS are the primary drivers for companies to make the switch.

-Data security has always been pharma’s biggest concern with the cloud; however, advances in cloud-based technologies have reduced this risk significantly and in many cases, they are more robust than most companies can afford to build and maintain themselves.
-When you consider that EDC, which contains patient data and is a “higher risk” than CTMS, has successfully operated as a cloud solution for many years already, cloud-based CTMS should be a no-brainer.
+Data security has always been pharma’s biggest concern with the cloud; however, advances in cloud-based technologies have reduced this risk significantly and, in many cases, they are more robust than most companies can afford to build and maintain themselves.
+When you consider that EDC, which contains patient data and is a “higher risk” than CTMS, has successfully operated as a cloud solution for many years already, cloud-based CTMS and other clinical trial software should be a no-brainer.
 Of course, when it comes to data security, zero tolerance for error should be the norm, and hosting providers, like Amazon and Microsoft, have data centers that are more secure than any pharmaceutical company and they have been qualified for use by the US Government.

-These are just some of the benefits of a cloud-based CTMS over an on-premise CTMS that you should consider but if you have any questions, please contact Intrinsic for more information.
+These are just some of the benefits of a cloud based CTMS over an on-premise CTMS that you should consider but if you have any questions, please contact Intrinsic for more information.